MENU

 Gallery LVS is pleased to present Jennifer Lee : Traces, the second solo exhibition in Korea by the renowned British ceramic artist, held at the APMA Cabinet(Amorepacific museum of art Cabinet) located on the first floor of the Amorepacific headquarters in Yongsan, Seoul.

+Jennifer Lee, winner of the 2018 LOEWE Craft Prize, is widely regarded as one of the most influential ceramic artists in Britain.
 Lee constructs her vessels by hand using traditional techniques of pinching and coiling.
 Rather than applying glaze, she blends metallic oxides directly into the clay, allowing color and tone to harmonize both on the surface and within the body of the vessel.
-Through the motion of her hands—pinching, layering, and shaping—the oxides diffuse, leaving traces, smudges, and stripes that evoke the rhythm of time and touch.
-As the boundaries between different clays are pushed and pulled, the resulting bands of color and asymmetrical contours give each piece its singular resonance.

-Through these elemental materials—clay, water, oxide, fire, and bamboo tools—and a deeply traditional hand-building process, Lee’s works transcend physical form to embody geological and emotional memory.
+Through elemental materials and a deeply traditional hand-building process, Lee’s works transcend physical form to embody geological and emotional memory.
 They capture the sense of place, time, and natural transformation, existing as tactile records of the earth’s own history.
-Each vessel carries a distinct identity, shaped by the texture and age of the clay, and finished through various polishing and scratching techniques that create unique surfaces and hues.
-When viewed closely, these works evoke the earth’s strata, soil, minerals, and landscapes—resembling geological samples that conjure the vastness and depth of natural history.

-This exhibition features 23 ceramic works and 4 drawings, spanning from the 1980s to 2025, offering a comprehensive view of the artist’s lifelong practice.
+This exhibition features 27 ceramic works and 4 drawings, spanning from the 1980s to 2025, offering a comprehensive view of the artist’s lifelong practice.

 Gallery LVS Youjin Karen Lee